 I am a native British English speaker with a passion for foreign languages.
 Having studied French and German at A-Level, I spent a year in Mexico as part of the Rotary International Youth Exchange Programme.
 During that year, I learnt Spanish.

-I went on to academic study at the University of Wales, Bangor, focusing on German and Spanish, leaving the university with a First Class Degree.
+I went on to study German and Spanish at the University of Wales, Bangor, leaving with a First Class Degree.
 I was also awarded the Dr. Barabara Saunderson Prize for German.
-As part of my degree, I spent time in Austria and Spain.
+As part of my degree, I spent time in Innsbruck, Austria and Valladolid, Spain.

 Returning home to the East Midlands, I began my working life as an Export Sales Administrator for webbing manufacturer, Bowmer Bond Narrow Fabrics in Ashbourne, Derbyshire.
 It was working here that I started to learn about different yarns, their characteristics and applications.
 From there, I joined the busy export department of Romo Fabrics, a top-end designer of soft furnishing fabrics and wallpapers.
 This experience in industry has given me an understanding of textiles which I now apply to my translation work.

 Following the birth of my son in 2010, I took the decision to leave full-time employment and become a stay-at-home mum.
 My daughter arrived in 2013 and while there have been challenges along the way, I have enjoyed dedicating this time to my children at this stage in their lives!
 I really enjoy sharing books with my children and I love it when I find my 8-year-old in bed at night, glued to a book way past lights outs, saying “just one more page!”